seantwie03/cli_demos/README.md

 4. Start the demonstration by pressing `kitty_mod+p` (e.g., `Cmd+p` on macOS or `Ctrl+Shift+p` on Linux) in any Kitty window.
 Your current window will become the "Controller" window where private presenter notes will appear.
 A new "Presentation" window will appear.
 This is where your demo takes place.
 You can `ssh` to a remote host from this window, if needed.
 5. Run the Demonstration by pressing `F1` to process the next line from your command file.
 This will either display a header or place the next command on the prompt in the Presentation window.
 The terminal remains fully interactive for any ad-hoc commands.

+If you don't want to use the Kitty terminal, checkout the [other implementations](#other-implementations) that have more limitations, but their only requirement is Bash.

 ## Mechanism

 This implementation utilizes [Kitty's remote control](https://sw.kovidgoyal.net/kitty/overview/#remote-control) capability to orchestrate the demonstration across multiple windows.